Lorenz-127/Student-X/README.md

 ### Scroll To Top and Bottom - Button

   - Designed in the Main Colour Theme of HTML, CSS, and JavaScript Brand colours
-  - The Button appears at Scroll Down further than 120vh and is sticky at the bottom of the content.
   - The Element presents him self in the HTML Colours due to his position in an HTML element.
-  - “On Hover” The Button becomes his action colours for style and function represented by Background-colour of JavaScript and icon-Colour of CSS.
+  - “On Hover” The Button becomes his action Colours for style and function represented by Background-colour of JavaScript and icon-Colour of CSS.
   - Even if the function was not implemented with JavaScript, it is still a suitable analogy to the basic interaction of the three components.
   - In addition I added a scroll-behavior of smooth so that the page can be better perceived.

     ![Scroll to Top Button - passiv](assets/feature-img/sttop-passiv.png) ![Button Activ on Hover](assets/feature-img/sttop-active.png)

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Features Left to Implement
+  -

 #### Theme toggle
   - The idea is that the user can switch between dark and light mode.